spine-tools/SpineInterface.jl/docs/src/index.md

 ## Tutorials

 To get started with SpineInterface you can take a look at the tutorials:
-+ 'Tutorial spine database' shows the basic functionality of SpineInterface for general spine databases
++ 'SpineInterface basics' shows basic functionality of SpineInterface
++ 'Classic interface basics' shows basic functionality with the classic interface
-+ 'Tutorial SpineOpt database' shows the more specific functionality for [SpineOpt](https://github.com/Spine-tools/SpineOpt.jl) databases
++ 'Classic interface with SpineOpt database' shows the more specific functionality for [SpineOpt](https://github.com/spine-tools/SpineOpt.jl) databases with the classic interface

-The files corresponding to these tutorials can be found in the examples folder of the github repository [SpineInterface](https://github.com/Spine-tools/SpineInterface.jl).
+The files corresponding to these tutorials can be found in the examples folder of the github repository [SpineInterface](https://github.com/spine-tools/SpineInterface.jl).

 ## Library outline